industrial-edge/Connector-for-MELSEC-Getting-Started/docs/Installation.md

  ![IIH_Settings](/docs/graphics/Databuscc.PNG)

 As soon as the MELSEC Connector is installed and started on the same IED as the Common Configurator, the connector is visible within the configurator.
-In this example we want to configure an MELSEC connection to a Mitsubishi FX5U PLC.
+In this example we want to configure an MELSEC connection to a Mitsubishi IQR PLC.
 To configure the MELSEC Connector, proceed as following:

 - go to the tab 'Get data' and select tab 'Connector Configuration'
 - select the MELSEC Connector